Barringha, Queensland

+Geography

+The Ross River forms the eastern boundary of the locality.

+The Flinders Highway and the Mount Isa railway line run immediately parallel to form the western boundary of the locality.

+The land use is almost entirely grazing on native vegetation.

 History

 The Townsville Motocross Track opened in 1925.

+Barringha railway station was on the Mount Isa railway line.
+Toopan railway station was further north on the line.

 In the 1980s, the second stage of the Ross River Dam necessitated a deviation of the Flinders Highway and Mount Isa railway line (which otherwise ran straight north-south) further east.
 This was completed by 1986 and resulted in the closure of Toonpan and Barringha railway stations on the removed route; they were not re-established on new route.

 The locality was officially named and bounded on 27 July 1991.